 Andrew is very flexible; he fit lessons into my schedule.
 He is also super encouraging.
 My 12-yr old daughter is on her second year of guitar lessons, and when her original instructor became unavailable, we found Andrew.
 We are so glad we did; she feels great about her progress and practices on her own (before this, she stressed about lessons and hardly ever practiced.)
 Overall, Andrew is an outstanding instructor and we are blessed to have found him.

 Two certificates from Berklee College of Music.
-Enrollment in third certificate.
-Several undergraduate music courses from the College of Saint Rose.
+Undergraduate music study at the College of Saint Rose.
 Local awards and touring nationally.
+Over FIFTY five-star google reviews.
 I have been teaching for 15 years and have references.
 I've taught dozens of students of all ages.

 Ages 7-80, so far!
 Beginners through intermediate and some advanced players.

 Try a couple teachers.
 But first...make sure you have a list of goals.
-If you are a parent looking for lessons for your children - talk with the teacher and give them an idea of your overall goals for your child/learner - is it singing? overall musicality? plays/theater? singing and playing at home gatherings?
+If you are a parent looking for lessons for your children - talk with the teacher and give them an idea of your overall goals for your child/learner - is it singing? overall musicality?
+Guitar strumming?
+College audition? plays/theater? singing and playing at home gatherings?
 Etc.

 How much time will they have to invest in practice?
+Do you have, or can borrow/purchase, a dependable instrument?
 This will assist in making realistic goals.